samyukth7/STUDYNOTION/readme.md

 # StudyNotion Ed-Tech Platform

 StudyNotion is an innovative educational platform designed to facilitate seamless learning experiences for students and empower instructors to showcase their expertise.
-The website is built using ReactJS and TailwindCSS, and it utilizes Redux for state management
+The website is built using ReactJS and TailwindCSS, and it utilizes Redux for state management.

 ## Frontend Pages